 He goes on to explain, “We take the ambiant air from the environment.
 So you can put this in your backyard per say, and what it would do is it would take the air in your backyard and start pushing it through our device and from this the materials will actually collect the condensation, or the moisture, from the air due to the relative humidity that naturally occurs in the air everywhere.”

 If they can put this sort of gear into mass production, it could have a huge impact on humanitarian efforts, camping/hiking/outdoor materials and of course tactical equipment.The idea is by no means new, from science fiction (waste-recycling battle armor has appeared in pulp sci-fi novels for half a century or more, and it’s been seen in real life before as well) but nothing practical and field-appropriate has been developed yet.
-Hopefully that’ll change.
+Hopefully that’ll change – consider its impact on the immense logistics tail of an army on the move.

-Now they just need something that creates beer while you’re on the move.
+Now they just need something that creates beer while you’re on the move – until then, good ole H2O will always be an important aspect of “EDR” (Every Day Ready).

 Mad Duo Clear!